Using an MRS Client on Nodes Outside a Cluster

 - Run the following command to install the client to a new directory, for example, /opt/client.
 A directory is automatically generated during the client installation.

 If the following information is displayed, the client has been successfully installed:

 - Check whether the IP address of the ECS node is connected to the IP address of the cluster Master node.

 For example, run the following command: ping Master node IP address.

-- Run the following command to configure the environment variable:
+- Run the following command to configure the environment variables:

-- If the Kerberos authentication is enabled for the current cluster, run the following command to authenticate the user.
-If the Kerberos authentication is disabled for the current cluster, skip this step.
+- If Kerberos authentication is enabled for the current cluster, run the following command to authenticate the user.
+If Kerberos authentication is disabled for the current cluster, skip this step.

 kinit MRS cluster user